brancusi/ember-hub-me/README.md

 This will send the Authorization header with all requests.

-_Remember, Auth0 base64 encoded the client secret. you will need to urlsafe base64 decode when validating the jwt on the server or in the client_
+_Remember, Auth0 base64 encodes the client secret. you will need to urlsafe base64 decode when validating the jwt on the server or in the client_

 ### Roadmap